tudorilisoi/mongoose-blog-with-comments/README.md

 Created for [Thinkful](https://github.com/Thinkful-Ed) students by [@tudorilisoi](https://github.com/tudorilisoi)

-Feel free to contribute your pull requests and any suggestions you might have.
+Feel free to contribute your pull requests and any suggestions you may have.

 Reach me on twitter: [@tudorvi](https://twitter.com/tudorvi)